 In order to do more with less, many businesses have tapped into APIs as the building blocks for a more evolutionary architecture.
 This approach allows anyone, from developers to major enterprises, to assemble and reuse those API “legos” based on changing business needs.
 And while APIs indeed have technical benefits, they also provide significant business value.
 Organizations that own APIs report an array of business results, including increased productivity and innovation and greater agility across teams to self-serve IT.

-To access full insights on the state of digital transformation, download our 2019 Connectivity benchmark report.
+To access insights from hundreds of IT leaders on the state of digital transformation, download the Connectivity benchmark report.